TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/ddos-ddosattackhasbeendetectedandbeingmitigatedforpublicipresource-diag.md

 ﻿<properties
-pageTitle="DDoS Attack has been detected and being mitigated for Public IP resource" description="DDoS Attack was detected and has been mitigated for Public IP resource" infoBubbleText="DDoS Attack was detected and has been mitigated for Public IP resource" service="microsoft.networkinsights" resource="DDoS" authors="alhow"
+pageTitle="DDoS Attack has been detected and being mitigated for Public IP resource" description="DDoS Attack has been detected and being mitigated for Public IP resource" infoBubbleText="DDoS Attack has been detected and being mitigated for Public IP resource" service="microsoft.networkinsights" resource="DDoS" authors="alhow"